Potential Research Topics

 Academic integrity and assessment security in online assessment

-Potential supervisors: Phillip Dawson
+Potential supervisor: Phillip Dawson

 As assessment has rapidly shifted online, and artificial intelligence has increased in its capabilities, many educators have expressed concerns about cheating.
 A range of assessment designs and technologies have been deployed in response.
 This project involves an investigation of the effectiveness of those approaches at addressing cheating (if it really is cheating), as well as their potential harms and benefits.